Peratic Phase Transition by Bulk-to-Surface Response

-With the exact construction presented above and the numerical results for the transverse field Ising model (Supplementary Materials), we expect the quantum peratic phase transition to be generic, not relying on the duality with the quantum MBL to ergodic phase transition.
-This unconventional phase transition defined by bulk-to-surface response could arise in a broad range of quantum simulation platforms as well as anisotropic spin glass materials.
+With the exact construction presented above and the numerical results for the transverse field Ising model, we expect the quantum peratic phase transition to be generic, not relying on the duality with the MBL to ergodic phase transition.
+The unconventional phase transition defined by bulk-to-surface response could arise in a broad range of quantum simulation platforms as well as anisotropic spin glass materials.